 Look at this hypothetical example; you see these three parentheses are within one parenthesis.
 In these type of cases, Excel will handle at first the deepest parentheses.

 If you open a parenthesis, close it

-If you open a parenthesis, then you have to close it.
+If you open the parenthesis, then you have to close it.
 If Excel gets a mismatched parenthesis, then its shows a message with corrected formula.
-Say in the cell I8, I type an equal sign, then opening parenthesis, select cell E8, plus sign, then select cell F8.
+Say in the cell I8, I type an equal sign, then open parenthesis, select cell E8, plus sign, then select cell F8.
 I don’t close the parenthesis, just press Return.
 You see excel shows a message with the corrected formula, if you accept the correction, then click Yes, if you don’t accept the correction, click No.